 Employment Gaps

 The typical travel nurse contract is 13 weeks, but not every nurse immediately starts another contract.
-The demand for travel nurses can ebb and flow, which can make mortgage lenders nervous.
+The demand for travel nurses can ebb and flow, making mortgage lenders nervous.

 We recommend reducing employment gaps as much as possible in the years before you buy a home.